-- Cold Compress-fill with ice or simply wet with cold water and use as a cool compress against warm skin, bruises, or sprained joints.
+33. Cold Compress.
+Fill with ice or simply wet with cold water and use as a cool compress against warm skin, bruises, or sprained joints.

-- Herbal Tea Sachet-Fill the bottom with medicinal herbs for what ails you, tie it up and then add boiling water.
+34. Herbal Tea Sachet.
+Fill the bottom with medicinal herbs for what ails you, tie it up and then add boiling water.

-- Prevent Shoe odors (baking soda wrapped in shoe overnight)-place some baking soda or any herbs with a pleasant smell in the bottom of the filter.
+37. Prevent shoe odors (baking soda wrapped in shoe overnight)-place some baking soda or any herbs with a pleasant smell in the bottom of the filter.
 Tie it up with twine and stuff into your shoes or boots overnight to ward off the smell of wet and sweaty footwear.

-- Use to write notes.
+38. Use to write notes.
 Regular writing paper will disappear quickly as it is exposed to the weather and as people panic and use it to fuel fires for warmth.
-Coffee filters can be used in a pinch when you don’t have easy access to kindling.

-- Pet Food Dish – You may not have thought to bring Spot or Fluffy’s food dishes.
+40. Pet Food Dish – You may not have thought to bring Spot or Fluffy’s food dishes.
 Use a coffee filter to hold their food so they don’t have to eat off the ground and you can easily pick up what they don’t finish to save it for later.

-- Use as fire material-lightweight and easy to include in your EDC kit or bug out bag, these can be used as fire material in a pinch.
+41. Use as fire material or kindling.
+Lightweight and easy to include in your EDC kit or bug-out bag, these can be used as fire-starting material in a pinch.

-- Make a Bath Sachet-Taking a bath in cold water during a SHTF scenario can be uncomfortable.
+42. Make a Bath Sachet-Taking a bath in cold water during a SHTF scenario can be uncomfortable.
 Fill the bottom of the coffee filter with oatmeal or lavender, tie it off with some twine, a shoelace, or even a length of vine.
-Use it to make you’re a bath a bit more pleasant.
+Use it to make your a bath a bit more pleasant.

-- Protect food from Bugs-If you do have to be outside, you can use coffee filters placed over top of your food to form small tents that will keep the bugs from getting into your food.
+43. Protect food from bugs.
+If you do have to be outside, you can use coffee filters placed over top of your food to form small tents that will keep the bugs from getting to it.

-- Bookmark-Fold filter into just about any shape you want.
-Leave it wide if you may need to take notes about what your reading.
-Use it to mark your place until your next down time period.
+46. Bookmark.
+Fold the filter into just about any shape you want.
+Leave it wide if you may need to take notes about what you’re reading.
+Use it to mark your place until your next downtime period.

 Entertain the Kids

-- Paper flowers as demonstrated here.
+49. Paper flowers.
 Use anything on hand to add color or just leave them white.